Working with 3D (and 2D) image datasets is at the heart of WEBKNOSSOS.

 Bounding Box: The position and extents of the dataset layer in voxel coordinates.
 The format is

 Advanced view lets you edit the underlying JSON configuration directly.
+Toggle between the

 Position: Default position of the dataset in voxel coordinates.
 When opening the dataset, users will be located at this position.